 - foods and food ingredients consisting of or isolated from plants and food ingredients isolated from animals, except for foods and food ingredients obtained by traditional propagating or breeding practices and having a history of safe food use;

 - foods and food ingredients to which has been applied a production process not currently used, where that process gives rise to significant changes in the composition or structure of the foods or food ingredients which affect their nutritional value, metabolism or level of undesirable substances.

 Foods manufactured using nanotechnology, wild plants and insects, for example, also fall within the scope of the Regulation on Novel Foods.
-More information can be found about nanotechnology and insects on Evira's web site.
+More information can be found about nanotechnology, wild plants and insects on Evira's web site.